-Over the coming year artwork by a NEA artist will be on display each month in the display window of the Rural City of Benalla offices in Bridge Street.
+Over the coming months artwork by a NEA artist will be exhibited in the display window of the Rural City of Benalla offices in Bridge Street.
 This is the result of an arts bank like leasing project inspired and facilitated by Benalla's Mayor, Councillor Don Firth.

 Tim Bowtell loves to paint all manner of subjects and executes them in the most appropriate medium.

 Tim is fascinated by building and architectural images – many of his works reflect this.
 Paintings of buildings of local interest – the Benalla Council Chambers prior to restoration; BPACC; the signal box near the railway station, are now in private collections.

 Tim’s interest in social issues is reflected in works including his acquisitive prize winning painting for the 2016 Tatong Art Show ‘Chinese New Era’; the Gandhi wall opposite NEA; (Wall to Wall Festival 2016) and his thought provoking 'Sticks and Stones' wall on the railway side of the 'Primal' gym building (Wall to Wall Festival 2017).
 Tim's latest wall (on the library side of the Benalla Senior Citizens Community Centre has roots in his reaction to watching documentary film 'Cowspiracy'.(Wall to Wall Benalla 2018).

 Street Art painting has taken a grip since Tim had the opportunity to paint a mural in the 2016 Benalla Wall to Wall festival.
 Tim enjoys creating aerosol works on canvas as well as on walls and enjoys the challenge of commissioned work.
 His commissioned works at the Mokoan rest stop and Winton Wetlands are much admired.